Three Rates and a Lie: Another Twist in Economic Control in Cuba

 • 1 CUP = 24 USD, reserved for the State for "essential" imports: energy, transportation, medicines, and food.

-• 1 CUP = 120 USD, for companies with foreign income and some exporters.
+• 1 CUP = 120 USD, for companies with external income and some exporters.

 • A daily floating rate, supposedly determined by supply and demand, applicable to individuals and non-state management forms.

-At first glance, it seems like a technical attempt to "segment" the economy.
-However, as warned by the economist Mauricio de Miranda Parrondo, what the government is actually doing is consolidating an unequal and fictitious system, where the rules are tailored to serve the interests of the military-business power.
+At first glance, it appears to be a technical attempt to "segment" the economy.
+However, as the economist Mauricio de Miranda Parrondo warned, what the government is truly doing is consolidating an unequal and fictitious system, where the rules are adjusted to serve the interests of the military-business power.

-"What sense does it make to maintain two fixed rates and one floating rate?
+"What is the point of maintaining two fixed rates and one floating rate?
 It's absurd," wrote the academic.
 "The only thing achieved is to favor state imports and penalize the productive sectors that generate real wealth."

 The favor to GAESA